Račak massacre: Forensic reports

 Three forensic examinations were carried out on the bodies, by separate teams from FR Yugoslavia, Belarus (at the time an ally of Serbia) and Finland (under the auspices of the European Union).
 All three examinations took place in controversial circumstances; the Yugoslav and Belarusian forensic teams carried out their autopsies against the opposition of the KVM and ICTY, which had demanded that the outside experts from Finland should be the first to carry out post-mortems on the dead.
 The Yugoslav and Belarusian autopsies were conducted on 19 January under the auspices of the Pristina Forensic Medical Institute.
 Its director, Professor Saša Dobričanin, stated that "Not a single body bears any sign of execution.
 The bodies were not massacred."
 He told the media that he suspected that the bodies had been mutilated posthumously to fabricate the appearance of an execution.

 The Finnish (EU) team, headed by pathologist Helena Ranta, began its own autopsy on 21 January and released its initial findings on 17 March.
 The introduction to the report stressed that it was Ranta's personal view, and not the position of the team.
 The report concluded that "there was no evidence that the victims had been anything other than unarmed civilians and that they had probably been killed where they were later found by the international monitors."
 Addressing the claims that the dead had been killed wearing KLA uniforms which had then been replaced with civilian clothes, the report states that "...the clothing [of the dead] bore no badges or insignia of any military unit.
 No indication of removal of badges of rank or insignia was evident.
 Based on autopsy findings (e.g. bullet holes, coagulated blood) and photographs of the scenes, it is highly unlikely that clothes could have been changed or removed."
 Ranta testified at the subsequent ICTY trial of Slobodan Milošević, stating that retrieved bullets, bullet casings and entry and exit wounds indicated that the victims were killed where their bodies were found and at approximately the same time.
-A later Finnish report showed that only one victim had provably been shot at close range.
+A later Finnish report indicated that only one victim had provably been shot at close range.
+The report from the Finnish team, however, was kept confidential by the EU until long after the war.